The Burning (1981 film): Filming

 The Burning was shot in the late summer of 1980 around Buffalo and North Tonawanda, New York.
 Much of the filming took place in and around existing summer camps to give it an authentic look while keeping costs down.
 The cast wore their own clothes throughout the production.
 Many of the cast were local to the New York area and were aware of the Cropsy legend.

 In the interview on the MGM DVD, Savini recalls that the cast were literally queuing up to find out how they would die, making him feel like an assassin.
-Savini was very hands-on with the production.

-Savini also did not have much time to put together the special effects for the film.
+He was very hands-on with the production, though he did not have much time to put together the special effects.
 He only had three or four days to make the Cropsy make-up – the mask was created in his dressing room in-between special effects duties elsewhere on the film.
 In Grande Illusions, his first book on his life as a special effects guru, Savini says he based the look of Cropsy on a burnt beggar he had seen as a kid in Pittsburgh, as well as textbooks on burn victims.
 Due to time constraints, the resulting mask was more of a melt than a burn.
 Savini was pleased enough with what he had done that he subsequently agreed to go on a publicity tour for the film.

 Savini expanded on his Friday the 13th experience for his work on The Burning.
 The scene where a victim has her throat cut by Cropsy with the shears was similar in execution to the demise of the hitchhiker in the earlier film.
 Cropsy's demise, when the axe smashes into his face, is an almost identical effect to a scene in Friday the 13th.

-There has been much speculation as to why the mine system was chosen for the climactic battle between Cropsy and Todd.
+The mine system was chosen for the climactic battle between Cropsy and Todd.
 As an earlier script showed, it was originally meant to be a boat house at the camp, but this was switched to a cave system.
 Indeed, another subsequent version of the script has a scene in Cropsy's lair, where he looks over old newspaper clippings.
 Maylam says it was changed again to the copper mine because they found bats roosting in the boat house and considered it unsafe.

 Maylam has recalled that Carolyn Houlihan, who was Miss Ohio USA in 1979, found her nude scenes extremely difficult to do.
 Carrick Glenn, who also had a nude scene, was relaxed in front of the camera, according to the director.

 Maylam maintains that he was Cropsy for about 90% of the movie, as he could not get anyone else to hold the shears the way he wanted (to perfect the gleam bouncing off the metal).